 - in using people’s data in appropriate and secure ways to achieve this

-- keep Leeds’ people at the heart of our ambition by understanding their views about using their data for research and planning, and by making it easy for them to share and record their preferences.
+- in understanding what Leeds’ people think about the use of their data for research and planning, and in making it easy for them to share their views.

-We are working with partners to develop our first project, Born and Bred (BaBi).
+We have supported partners in the Born and Bred (BaBi) in Leeds research project.
 It is modelled on the very successful study from ‘Born in Bradford’ called BiB4All.
 That important new study is embedded into the maternity care record in Bradford and builds on the success of the Born in Bradford (BiB) programme over the last 12 years. )

 It aims to glean new insights into health and care during pregnancy and the early years of life, developing a tool that can be used to manage healthcare for generations to come.

-For BaBi Leeds, we are providing programme development, insight, engagement, and evaluation support to ensure that pregnant women from all communities are offered the chance to participate.
-We especially want to ensure those with the greatest health inequalities can benefit.
+For BaBi Leeds, we have provided programme development, insight, engagement, and evaluation support, input to ethics committee submissions and funding bids.
+We are helping ensure that pregnant women from all communities are offered the chance to participate, especially those experiencing the greatest health inequalities.

 Back to projects